libretime/libretime/docs/upgrading.md

 :::note

-Airtime's _linked files_ and _watched folders_ features currently do not work in Libretime.
+Airtime's _linked files_ and _watched folders_ features currently do not work in LibreTime.

 :::